 Make Data Accessible with the Semantic (Business) Layer

 During or after data modeling, SAP Data Warehouse Cloud has the option to add business information and natural language phrases on top of the data being used.
 This can include different column names, a description of the model, or any other useful information that can help business users understand the data with ease.

 The Semantic (Business) Layer does not alter anything in the data layer, allowing IT, analyst, and business users to work together seamlessly, in their own respective professional jargon.
 This makes it quicker than ever to derive transformative insights from your data.

 These are just 3 advantages of working with SAP Analytics Cloud integrated with SAP Data Warehouse Cloud.
 Want to give SAP Data Warehouse Cloud a go?
-Pre-register for the free trial here.
+Register to try it free today.
 Want to keep on exploring?
 Find out more about SAP Data Warehouse Cloud and SAP HANA Cloud Services here.